It is important to get students excited about reading. One way to build their excitement is to have them create unboxing videos.

 After students have had enough time to gather their books and plan out their scripts, they will each need to find some sort of a box (shoebox, Amazon box, etc. will work – as long as 3-5 books can fit inside while closed) and packing materials.

-They can decorate their box and be creative with packing materials if you have the time – this can be a great way to let students’ creativity shine!
+They can decorate their box and be creative with packing materials if they have the time – this can be a great way to let students’ creativity shine and get students excited about reading!

 Next, students package up their boxes and film their videos.